vssaran2006/template-marketplace/README.md

 * Take your interpretation of the requirements.
 As long as your interpretation is defensible.

-### How do I submit the project ###
+### How do I submit the project? ###

-* Upload to a bitbucket repo and provide us with the URL
+* Submit a URL to a public bitbucket repo
-* Submit as a zip file via email
-* Make sure to include a readme on any installation steps to run the project
+* Make sure to include a readme to document any installation steps to run the project